Nozbe/NoOffice.org/_book/focus.md

 ### Guidelines for offices focused on... focus at work.

-When designing your office, think about these:
+When designing your office:

 - Space people out so that they can have some breathing room and peace and quiet to think and write up these brilliant ideas
 - Find natural barriers like furniture, whiteboards, walls so that people don't see each other at all times
 - Get a waterfall and put it in the middle of an office.
 The sound of water is soothing and cancels out many conversations
 - Create separate rooms for meetings or conversations.
 This way people talking don't interrupt everyone else.
 - Introduce "library rules" where people shouldn't just speak in the common open office space.
 - Design "common spaces" in a more attractive way - like cafeteria or kitchen.
-This is where people should meet for a casual coffee or serendipitous conversation.
+This is where people should meet for a casual coffee or serendipitous conversations.

-## How my wife rebelled against the "open office"
+## How one of my friends rebelled against the "open office"

-My Nozbe team works remotely so I'm completely alone in my home office but my wife works in a traditionally big office with more than two thousand workers.
+A friend of mine works in a traditionally big office with more than two thousand workers.
 They had an expansion project and built an additional wing in their office and in this new wing they designed the whole office floor in an "open" way.

-My wife's team was spoiled.
-They were all used to having their own private offices and suddenly their bosses were telling them to move to this new environment.
+The problem was that my friend's team was spoiled.
+They were all used to having their own private offices.
+And their work requires that!
+They spend most of their workday analyzing and preparing long and complicated documents.
+Focused work is what they do.
+And now suddenly their bosses were telling them to move to this new "open" environment.

 They flat out refused.

-They just said "no way" to their bosses and because my wife's department is the core part of the organization that does the most lucrative part of work, they had the leverage.
+They just said "no way" to their bosses and because their department is the biggest revenue-generating part of the business, they had the leverage.

 After much debate and discussion their bosses caved.
-They left my wife's team alone and moved other people to the "open offices".
+They left my friend's team alone and moved other people to the "open offices".

+The sad part of this story is that the bosses didn't take the hint.
+If the most important department in the company doesn't want to work in an "open office", may it's not such a good idea in the first place?

-## The one thing: guard your people's focused time!
+## One thing: guard your people's focused time!

 If work is not a place to go, but a thing that you do - make sure you and your colleagues really do it.
 As a manager do everything in your power to maximize your team members' focused time.
 As a colleague be mindful of other people's work.
 Let them finish.
 Let them find focus.
 Let them do their best work.
 And you do the same.